Patient Care is Still Our Priority

 Covid-19: Infection Prevention and Control Guidance for 100 Mile Hearing Clinic

-This document provides interim guidance for the prevention and control of COVID-19 for Campbell River Hearing Clinic.
+This document provides interim guidance for the prevention and control of COVID-19 for 100 Mile House Hearing Clinic.
 It is based on the latest available best practice and scientific evidence provided by BC Ministry of Health.
 The guidance may change as new information becomes available.
 This guidance was adopted in part from BC CDC.

 COVID-19 is most commonly transmitted through large droplets produced when a person infected with COVID-19 coughs or sneezes.
 The virus in these droplets can enter through the eyes, nose or mouth of another person if they are in close contact with the person who coughed or sneezed.
 The virus can also enter a person’s body from touching something with the virus on it and then touching one’s eyes, mouth or nose with unwashed hands.

 By implementing a combination of measures at the following four levels, the risk of COVID-19 is substantially reduced.
 The four levels are:

 - Environmental Measures - physical changes in the setting that reduce risk of exposure by isolation or ventilation.
 Examples include having suitable ventilation and air exchange, using visual cues for maintaining physical distance, erecting physical barriers where appropriate, and frequent cleaning and disinfection of work and living spaces.